 Current Volunteer Opportunities

-- Social Services Administration Phone Support: We are looking for a volunteer to assist at the Social Services Reception Desk answering phones on an as-needed basis.
+- Social Services Administration Phone Support: We are looking for a volunteer to assist at the Social Services Reception Desk answering phones and assisting walk-ins.
 Computer skills are not needed for this position.
-A pleasant demeanor, good customer service skills, and dependability are the traits we are looking for.
+A pleasant demeanor, good customer service skills, and dependability are the traits we are looking for in this person.

-- Lifelong Learning Front Desk Volunteer: The Lifelong Learning Department is seeking a volunteer to assist the registrar.
-Responsibilities include: registration and membership enrollment, answer customer inquiries, prep/deliver of attendance sheets, and support of Customer Service and information Specialist.
+- Lifelong Learning Front Desk Volunteer: The Lifelong Learning Department is seeking a volunteer to man the front desk and to assist customers by providing information about programs and membership.
+Responsibilities include: registration and membership enrollment, answer customer inquiries, prep/deliver attendance sheets.
+All information would be accessed in the computer, so computer skills are required.

 - Escorted Transportation Service Coordinator: We seek 1-2 Escorted Transportation Service (ETS) Coordinators to join our team.
 Volunteer from the comfort of your own home in this flexible role as a Coordinator.
 Coordinate rides for appreciative seniors to and from medical appointments.
 Coordinators must have access to and be comfortable using a phone and computer, demonstrate effective communication skills, and demonstrate good organizational skills and attention to detail.
 Coordinators rotate for 2-week shifts.
 During a shift, coordinators are responsible for checking a voice mailbox where riders request rides and then reach out to our pool of volunteer drivers to find available drivers.